 “Oh.
 Then where should we sit?”
 I asked him.

 “Since there’s no one here, I think the first row on the left side near the center aisle.
-That will give us the best view of what goes on, including a view of the witness box.”
+That will give you the best view of what goes on, including a view of the witness box.”

 Tom and I sat in the second and third seat, and Mr. Williams sat on the aisle.
 Beth Wolman walked through the gate in the fence between the public gallery and the trial area and sat down at the Prosecution table.
 After a few minutes, two men walked in and joined her.